Who can apply

 If you live in a street or run a business within one of the borough's controlled parking zones (CPZs) or permit parking areas (PPAs) you may be entitled to buy a parking permit.
 This lets you park on the street during hours when you normally can't.
 You must keep and use a vehicle to apply for a permit.

-You can check if your street is in a controlled parking zone by searching our online directory.
+You can check if your street is in a controlled parking zone (CPZ) or permit parking area (PPA) by searching our online directory.

 Please note resident or business owners occupying numbers 74 to 124 and 89 to 115A of Burlington Road may also be entitled to a permit to park within the PPA that covers Albert Road, George Road and Queens Road New Malden.